 By JACK JEFFERY

-BETHLEHEM, West Bank (AP) — Musicians banging drums and playing bagpipes marched through the biblical town of Bethlehem to the delight of smaller than usual crowds.
-The mix of conviviality and restraint on Friday was reflected in celebrations around the world on a Christmas Eve dampened once again by the coronavirus.
-Travel restrictions imposed by Israel kept international tourists away for a second year.
-The rules are meant to slow the spread of the highly contagious omicron variant.
-Instead, authorities were counting on the Holy Land’s small Christian community to lift spirits.
-It was a theme seen around the world as revelers, weary from nearly two years of lockdowns and safety restrictions, searched for ways to return to rituals that were called off last year.
+BETHLEHEM, West Bank (AP) — The biblical town of Bethlehem is marking its second straight Christmas Eve under the shadow of the coronavirus — with small crowds and gray, gloomy weather dampening celebrations in the traditional birthplace of Jesus.
+A ban on nearly all incoming air traffic by Israel — the main entry point for foreign visitors heading to the occupied West Bank — kept international tourists away for a second consecutive year.
+The ban is meant to contain the spread of the omicron variant.
+Instead, local authorities are counting on the Holy Land’s small Christian community to lift spirits.
+It is a theme seen around the world as revelers, weary from nearly two years of lockdowns and safety restrictions, search for ways to celebrate safely.